STAT545-UBC/STAT545-UBC-original-website/cm001_course-intro-sw-install-account-signup.md

 Follow [these instructions](block000_r-rstudio-install.html).
 Stick with it to the bitter end, where you try to get Git and RStudio talking to each other.

-If you have some ancient version or R and/or RStudio, just go ahead and update!
+If you have some ancient version of R and/or RStudio, just go ahead and update!
 It often requires more technical skill to function with old software (and hardware).

 #### Twitter